 The 25 best PC games to play right now

-Settling down to get lost in one of the best PC games ever is a unique experience.
-Whether you want to set out across a vast open world, put yourself in the thick of the action in the best FPS games, or can't get enough of a complex city-builder and all its myriad systems, computer gaming has the power to be that much more immersive.
-We're sure there'll be something for you below no matter your genre, GPU, or PC of choice – though if you're looking for the best laptop games, we have a more specific list for you to check out later.
+Getting lost in one of the best PC games is an experience that never gets old.
+Whether you want to set out across a vast open world, put yourself in the thick of the action in the best FPS games, or can't get enough of a complex city-builder and all its myriad systems, computer gaming has the power to be that much more immersive thanks to its sheer customizability.
+We're sure there'll be something for you below no matter your genre, GPU, or PC of choice – though if you're looking for the best laptop games befitting a more compact machine, we have a more specific list for you to check out later.

-Our breakdown of the 25 best PC games covers are top picks across platform stores and genres.
-As part of our rankings you'll find some of the very best steam games and best free PC games, as well a healthy representation of the best RPGs and best adventure games of recent years.
-Keep on reading to find our pick of the best computer game experiences that we think are totally unmissable if you want to make the most of your expensive gaming equipment.
+As we look ahead to the upcoming video game releases of 2025, now's a great time to take stock of the computer games you might've missed out on.
+Our breakdown of the 25 best PC games covers are top picks across platform stores and genres, meaning you're sure to find something different.
+As part of our rankings you'll find some of the very best steam games and best free PC games, as well a healthy smattering of the best RPGs and best adventure games of recent years to boot.
+The titles listed below are truly unmissable if you want to make the most of your expensive gaming equipment, whether you're running the latest tech or not.
 Some of the games below you'll find below won't be too demanding on your graphics card, meaning there are still some excellent PC games to choose from even if you're working with a setup that's a few years old already.
-Let's take a closer look.
+Ready to check 'em out?
+Let's dive into the best PC games money can buy.

 Recent updates